simkimsia/experiment-mbe-simpleclass/README.md

 in terms of setting up the folder structure.

 As for the canonical Java class and the intermediate semantic models, they are under the folder `canonical`

+## works for

+Python 3.7.7

+## How to run tests

+1. Create your own virtualenv running python 3.7.7 for this project and activate it
+2. GO to root folder and then install the dependencies with `pip install -r requirements.txt`
+3. Type `pytest`